BSOE Major Declaration Appeal Process

 - Any additional reasons or evidence that you will be able to successfully complete the program’s graduation requirements.

 Students may upload additional documentation to the major appeal form.
-(Optional)
+If you have multiple items, please consolidate them into 1 PDF file.

 - Documentation related to extenuating circumstances